VikVentor/Inventory-Robot-UNO-Q/README.md

 <img src="assets/docs_assets/hardware/cam_mount.png" width="400" />

 ### g.
 Stack the CNC shield with the Arduino UNO Q board:
+- Be cautious, make sure the polarity of your 12V supply is connected properly to the CNC shield
 <img src="assets/docs_assets/hardware/stack_uno.png" width="400" />

 Use hot glue to fix the camera to the holder — and the hardware assembly is complete.